gislik/blog/drafts/code/2020-08-20-my-personal-hakyll-cheatsheet.md

       >>= loadAndApplyTemplate "templates/page-detail.html" defaultCtx
       >>= loadAndApplyTemplate "templates/default.html" defaultCtx
       >>= relativizeUrls

+-- templates
+match "templates/*.html" $  -- note that the order does not matter compile $ templateCompiler
 ~~~

 Contexts are monoids and can therefore be easily combined to create bigger contexts where the earlier definition of a non-empty (`mempty`) field takes precedence.